 To view a facilitator's biography, please click on the facilitator's name.

 Mr Aloysius Lim has over twenty-five years experience in managing companies of various industries, ranging from shipping, logistics and manufacturing to non-profit trade organisation.
-He has worked across several multi-national and local companies where he held various portfolios ranging from operations, marketing, commercial, business development and finance to senior management.
+He has worked across several multi-national (American, British & Italian) and local companies.
+In all these companies, he held various portfolios ranging from operations, marketing, commercial, business development and finance to senior management.
 Besides the main Singapore office, he also managed the branch offices and agents in this region.

 With a strong entrepreneurial orientation, Mr. Lim established his own international logistics company (Uni-Span Pte Ltd), providing innovative logistics solutions.
 His experiences and knowledge enabled him to handle door-to-door multimodal logistics to lesser-developed and remote locations such as Macedonia, Bulgaria, Russia, Vietnam, Myanmar, Cambodia, China, India and others.
 He has traveled extensively in the Asia-Pacific region.

 Mr. Lim has been sharing with others for the past 16 years his extensive experiences, both as a user and provider of shipping and logistics services through the courses/seminars/talks conducted.
 Some of the institutions include Vietnam Freight Forwarding Association, Singapore Logistics Association, Singapore Shipping Association, PSA Port Institute, International Trade Institute of Singapore and others.
 He has done consultancy and training in the Asia region, some of these countries include Vietnam, Lao PDR, Myanmar, Cambodia, China and Mongolia.